 A partner since 2011, the Caterpillar Foundation supported a significant expansion of WaterCredit in India reaching more than 500,000 people, funded a market assessment to explore the launch of WaterCredit in Indonesia, and supported the launch of WaterCredit in Peru, Indonesia and the Philippines, with an expected reach of 280,000 people by 2018.

 In 2011, the Bank of America Foundation and Water.org teamed up to bring safe water and sanitation to more than 12,800 people in India through WaterCredit.
-After expanding this partnership, they will now empower 100,000 people in southern India to obtain safe water and/or sanitation solutions via WaterCredit, accelerating positive change for these individuals in their homes and communities, and further building the capacity of three WaterCredit partners.
+After expanding this partnership, they will now empower 100,000 people in southern India to obtain safe water and/or sanitation solutions, accelerating positive change for people in their homes and communities, and further building the capacity of three WaterCredit partners.
 In addition, in 2017, Bank of America made a $5 million zero interest loan for WaterEquity.
 This loan will support WaterCredit Investment Fund 3, WaterEquity’s new $50 million social investment fund that will invest in enterprises serving water and sanitation needs among the world’s poor.

 In partnership with the Conrad N. Hilton Foundation, Water.org launched WaterCredit in Ethiopia, addressing the country’s unmet demand for affordable safe water and sanitation loan products.
 During the course of this program, at least 40,000 people will be empowered with access to safe water.